spark-nlp

 - Multi-lingual Support

-This is a quick example of how to use Spark NLP pre-trained pipeline in Python and PySpark:
+This is a quick example of how to use a Spark NLP pre-trained pipeline in Python and PySpark:

 $ java -version